CHRISTMAS IN JULY AROUND THE WORLD

-Overall, if you are looking for an opportunity to celebrate Christmas in July and bring some mid-year cheer, it looks like the best places are Australia (particularly in the Snowy Mountains) and South Africa (also in the mountains) for a snowy, colder feel.
+Overall, if you are looking for an opportunity to celebrate Christmas in July and bring some mid-year cheer, it looks like the best places to be are Australia, (particularly in the Snowy Mountains) and South Africa (also in the mountains) for a snowy, colder feel.

 Alternatively, you could just play your favourite Christmas movie, crank up the air conditioning, wrap some fairy lights around the place and tuck into a tasty roast turkey dinner with festive trimmings.

 I am interested to get feedback from readers about your experiences of Christmas in July.

 Is there something you were looking for that isn’t covered in this post?
-Let me know 🙂
+Let me know.

 If you liked this article, why not pin it?

 If you are looking for ideas for where to visit at Christmas in December for a real Christmassy feel, check out: